jamessanford/assetto-corsa-deltabar/README.md

 ####Uses the sim_info.py module from Rombik

-> Supported modes, click on the plugin to toggle:
+> Supported modes, click on the plugin repeatedly to toggle:
 >
 > - vs all-time best lap
 > - vs all-time best sectors
+> - vs all-time optimal lap
 > - vs session best lap
 > - vs session best sectors
+> - vs session optimal lap

 Works in multiplayer and offline modes.

 The number itself is the improvement/loss for the current lap(or sector), the bar length is a visual representation of that number.

 The color of the bar is the fun bit: It shows if you are gaining or losing time.
 (exit a corner slightly better and it will glow green, even if the delta itself is still in the red; exit a corner significantly faster and it will be bright green)

  - Best lap telemetry is stored locally in a JSON format.